Bog Turtle Conservation

 Listing Status: Threatened

-The bog turtle, Americas smallest turtle, is federally listed as Threatened under the Endangered Species Act.
-Bog turtles depend upon an open, sunny, spring fed wetlands with scattered dry areas, and can be an indicator of water quality and wetland function.
+The bog turtle, America's smallest turtle, is federally listed as Threatened under the Endangered Species Act.
+Bog turtles depend upon open, sunny, spring fed wetlands with scattered dry areas, and can be an indicator of water quality and wetland function.
 The greatest threats to bog turtles include habitat degradation and fragmentation from land conversion, habitat succession due to invasive exotic and native plants, and illegal trade and collecting.

 Private landowners own the majority of remaining bog turtle habitat; good livestock grazing management has helped to conserve bog turtle habitat, demonstrating the important role that agriculture can play in conservation.